Dope (band): Musical style, influences and lyrics

 Dope have been described as alternative metal, nu metal, and industrial metal.
-Dope's influences include Ministry, Nine Inch Nails, Kiss, Guns N' Roses, White Zombie, and Mötley Crüe.
+Dope's influences include Judas Priest, Iron Maiden, Ministry, Nine Inch Nails, Kiss, Guns N' Roses, White Zombie, Mötley Crüe, Slayer, and Overkill.
 Dope's lyrics are known for being obscene and aggressive.
 In a review of Dope's album Felons and Revolutionaries, NME said "In American Pie, a boy puts his cock in an apple pie, to let us know that there's something rotten at the heart of the American Dream.
 Ex-con brothers Edsel and Simon Dope, though, would probably put someone else's cock in the apple pie, cut it off, lace the pie with strychnine, and serve it up at the Clinton dinner table."

 In terms of composition, the band mostly relies on simplicity.
 Edsel Dope describes one of his songs "Pig Society" a song that "encompasses the spirit of the band at its core development.
 Angry, simple, and full of middle fingers".

 The band's song "Die MF Die" has become Dope's most popular song and has also been used during military operations.
 About the song, Edsel Dope explained:

 It is a very progressive but very fun 'tongue in cheek' song.
 The real amazement to me is the power that song took on over the years and how many things it's done beyond way more than I ever thought it would.
 Apparently that song was used as kind of a battle cry for lots of soldiers as they went into the Iraq war and was used in training.
 There have been other rumours that they have used it when they have interrogated Iraqi POWs.
 It is kind of an aggressive song for people to lose their minds.
 It took on a whole other life that I had never ever imagined".